mgershovitz/FifteenPuzzle/README.md

 To install the game ues pip -
 pip install git+https://github.com/mgershovitz/FifteenPuzzle

-After installing you can run the game with the command fifteenpuzzle
+After installing you can run the game with the command fifteenpuzzle as a command line tool.